DominicLuidold/WS22-AutonomousSystems-III/README.md

 ###### Purpose

 The `pathfinder` node provides both path planning and path length information for the planned paths.
-The `pathfinder` node uses custom `GimmePath` and `GimmePathLength` messages to communicate with the `scheduler_server` and `inspector` nodes respectively.
+The `pathfinder` node uses custom `GimmePath` and `GimmePathLength` service messages to communicate with the `scheduler_server` and `inspector` nodes respectively.
 The node uses the path planning algorithm provided by the `move_base` package and calculates the total length of the planned path, which can be used for further analysis and decision making by the `scheduler_server` and `inspector` nodes.

 ###### Functional Principle